Trivia: Organized competition

 The largest current trivia contest is held in Stevens Point, Wisconsin, at the University of Wisconsin–Stevens Point's college radio station WWSP 89.9 FM.
-This is a student-run community station with 30,000 watts of power and about a 65 mi radius, and the contest serves as a fund raiser for the station.
+This is a student-run community station with 30,000 watts of power and about a 65 mi radius, and the contest serves as a fundraiser for the station.
 The contest is open to anyone, and it is played in April of each year spanning 54 hours over a weekend with eight questions each hour.
 There are usually 400 teams ranging from 1 to 150 players.
 The top ten teams are awarded trophies.
 As of 2022, the contest is in its 52nd year.
-The dates for Trivia 52: The Stacked Deck, are April 8-10, 2022.

 The two longest continuous trivia contests in the world are the Great Midwest Trivia Contest at Lawrence University and the Williams Trivia Contest, which both debuted in the spring of 1966.
 Lawrence hosts its contest annually.
 Unusually, Williams has a separate contest for each semester, and thus its 84th game took place in May 2008.

 The University of Colorado Trivia Bowl was a mostly student contest featuring a single-elimination tournament based on the GE College Bowl.
-Many of the best trivia players in America trace participation through this tournament including many Jeopardy! and Who Wants to Be a Millionaire? contestants.
-In recent years, the event has been conducted in a round robin competition format and operated as a regional qualifier for T.R.A.S.H.
-(Testing Recall About Strange Happenings).

 Today, many bars and restaurants host weekly trivia nights in an effort to draw in more patrons, especially during weeknights.